erikc5000/island-time/docs/basics/interop.md

 ## kotlin.time

-The Kotlin Standard Library has an experimental [`Duration`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.time/-duration/) type of its own, which you can convert to and from Island Time durations.
+As of Kotlin 1.6.0, a [`Duration`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.time/-duration/) type has been stabilized as part of the standard library.
+It isn't an exact replacement for Island Time's `Duration`, but you can easily convert between the two types (with possible loss of precision for larger durations).

 ```kotlin
 import kotlin.time.seconds as kotlinSeconds